Hash Tables

 I have to introduce a few terms before I describe the characteristics of unordered associative containers.

-• Hash value: The value you will get if you apply the hash function onto the key.
+• Hash value: The value you will get if you apply the hash function to the key.

-• Collision: If different keys are mapped to the same hash value, we will have a collision.
+• Collision: We will collide if different keys are mapped to the same hash value.
 The unordered associative containers have to deal with this situation.

 The usage of the hash function has very important consequences for the unordered associative container.

-• The keys have to support the equal comparison in order to deal with collisions.
+• The keys have to support equal comparison to deal with collisions.

 • The hash value of a key has to be available.